 A: Your cell phone will not work while you are on the river.
 Relax, unplug and enjoy your time in the wilderness.

 A: There is no way to charge your camera or phone while on the river.
-If possible, plan to bring an extra camera batteries with you or portable chargers.
+If possible, plan to bring extra camera batteries with you or portable chargers.

 A: No. We wish to preserve the natural quiet by not using electronic music players or being overly loud in camp or at off river attractions.
 We want to provide our guests with opportunities for peaceful solitude in this magnificent wilderness area.